marthoc/GarHAge/README.md

 GarHAge should be controllable via any home automation software that can configure an MQTT cover, rollershutter, garage door, or send commands over MQTT, including OpenHAB.

 GarHAge has both hardware and software components.
-The required hardware components include an ESP8266-based microcontroller (such as the NodeMCU or Wemos D1), a relay module, and reed/magnetic switches.
+The required hardware components include an ESP8266-based microcontroller (such as the NodeMCU), a relay module, and reed/magnetic switches.
 The software component is found in this repo.

+Best of all, if you select the proper parts, building and installing a GarHAge requires **no solder**!

 ## Hardware